IeuanPriede/project_5_mildew_detection/README.md

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
 - The dataset contains +4 thousand images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
 The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

+## User Stories

+- Site Information

+  As an end user I can view a page summarising the project so that new users can easily determine the purpose and rationale

+  AC1: Display a short summary of the reason for the site

+  AC2: Display a list of project objectives

+  AC3: Display a summary of the dataset

+- Project Findings

+  As an end user I can review a page of project findings so that I can receive more detailed information on what conclusions the development team came to

+  AC 1: An analysis of the differences between healthy & diseased leaves

+  AC 2: An image montage of healthy & sick leaves

+  AC 3: An analysis of the difference between the average image & variability image for healthy & diseased leaves

+- Image Analysis

+  As an end user I can upload an image of a leaf so that I can learn if it is diseased or not

+  AC 1: View a page where images can be downloaded & uploaded

+  AC 2: Be able to download an image dataset

+  AC 3: Be able to upload an image of a healthy or diseased leaf and receive a correct analysis

+- Data Acquisition & Preparation

+  As a data scientist I can collect & prepare data so that it can be used for analysis & training ML models

+  AC 1: Gather suitable, data from a permitted source

+  AC 2: Ensure data is clean and clean it if not

+  AC 3: Prepare data for use in analysis

+- Project Hypothesis

+  As an end user I can view a page detailing the project hypothesis so that I can understand the reasoning behind the developer's analysis

+  AC 1: View a page where project hypotheses are visible

+- Performance Metrics

+  As an end user I can view a page of performance metrics so that I can see how well the ML model performed

+  AC 1: See graphics of label frequency, model accuracy and loss

+  AC 2: See an explanation of the performance metrics and what they indicate about the ML model

+  AC 3: See results of model performance on test set

+- Create a Machine Learning (ML) Model

+  As a data scientist, I can create a machine learning model to make predictions on uploaded images

+  AC 1: Create a machine learning model using a convolutional neural network

+  AC 2: Model can predict results with minimum 97% accuracy

 ## Business Requirements